Jagiroad Dry Fish Market: Trade

 The supply chain of North East India revolves around the Jagiroad market.
 The market typically operates three days a week, Thursday, Friday and Saturday and sells approximately 500 tons of dried fish.
 There are near about 200 wholesale dry fish shops which are runs by local people.
 Around 25-30 percent of the local population depends on this market for their livelihood, directly or indirectly.
 The market turnover is around 40 Crore per annuum.

 Demand

-Dried fish lasts a long time and is packed with protein, healthy fats, and minerals.
-Its taste and smell make it popular all over the world.
+Dried fish is a shelf-stable food source containing protein, fats, and minerals.
+Its flavor and aroma contribute to its use in various global cuisines.

 Dried fish is also in high demand in China, Japan, and Korea.
 In these south Asian countries, it is used in various traditional dishes and cuisines, valued for its flavor and preservation qualities, like fish curry and spicy fish stew.

 Challenges

 Recently, the market has struggled because of the new Goods and Services Tax (GST) on dried fish.
 Traders believe this tax is hurting their business.
 With higher costs and fewer imports from several areas, there are worries about whether the market can continue to operate.